-Gnocchi Mac and Cheese with Bacon is quite possibly the ultimate comfort food!
+Gnocchi mac and cheese with bacon is quite possibly the ultimate comfort food!
 Pillowy gnocchi swim in a luxurious cheese sauce infused by the smoky flavor of crumbled bacon!
 It is one of those foods that make your eyes roll back in your head with your first forkful.

-Additionally, making your own gnocchi from scratch will bring this meal to the next level!
+Using store-bought gnocchi is a quick and easy way to make this dish but if you are feeling motivated making your own gnocchi from scratch will bring this meal to the next level!
 Plus, if you make a big batch you can freeze any leftover gnocchi for your next meal!
 You will never eat a lighter, more pillowy gnocchi than ones you've made yourself!

-- 3 lb Gnocchi
+- 3 pounds gnocchi

-- 6 tbsp butter
+- ¼ cup butter

-- 6 tbsp flour
+- ¼ cup flour

 - 3 cups milk

-- Salt as needed
+- salt as needed

-- Fresh ground black pepper
+- fresh ground black pepper

-- 2 cups shredded Sharp Cheddar 8oz
+- 2 cups shredded sharp cheddar

-- 1 1/2 cups Provolone cheese
+- 1 ½ cups Provolone cheese

-- 1/4 cup Parmesan Cheese grated
+- ¼ cup Parmesan Cheese grated

-- 1 lb Bacon cooked and crumbled
+- 1 pound bacon cooked and crumbled

-While making the sauce boil a separate pot of water and cook the gnocchi in batches, removing them from the water once they float.
+- While making the sauce boil a separate pot of water and cook the gnocchi in batches, removing them from the water once they float.

 - Add gnocchi to the cheese sauce along with crumbled bacon and mix to combine.

 If you enjoyed my Gnocchi Mac and Cheese with Bacon recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.